Autocar India

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

-The S-Class facelift sees many upgrades on the tech front, among the most notable of which is a host of new driver assistance features that Mercedes has labelled ‘Level 2++’.
-These are powered by 10 cameras and 5 radar sensors on the outside of the S-Class facelift, with functions like steering assist, lane-change assist, evasive steering support, etc. A particularly useful addition to the S-Class facelift is an automated reverse manoeuvre system that can retrace the exact path the car took into a tight spot, helping the driver back out of narrow lanes or dead ends.
+The S-Class facelift has received many upgrades on the tech front, the most notable being a host of new driver assistance features that Mercedes has labelled ‘Level 2++’.
+These are powered by 10 cameras and five radar sensors on the car’s exterior, with functions such as steering assist, lane-change assist and evasive steering support, among others.
+A particularly useful addition to the S-Class facelift is an automated reverse manoeuvre system that can retrace the exact path the car took into a tight spot, helping the driver back out of narrow lanes or dead ends.

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

-There’s an upgraded parking assistant too, which can identify and park in available spaces without needing to drive past them or rely on well-marked bays, making it much easier to manoeuvre a car of this length in congested areas.
-The S-Class comes with all-wheel steering too, which, depending on spec, turns the rear wheels by either 4 degrees or 10 degrees.
-This shortens the S-Class’ turning circle by up to nearly 2 metres and further benefits manoeuvrability.
+There’s an upgraded parking assistant, too, which can identify and park in available spaces without needing to drive past them or rely on well-marked bays, making it much easier to manoeuvre a car of this length in congested areas.
+The S-Class also comes with all-wheel steering, which, depending on spec, turns the rear wheels by either 4 degrees or 10 degrees.
+This shortens the turning circle by nearly 2 metres and further improves manoeuvrability.

 Smooth engines